highlando/18-daesion/index.md

 #### Registration and fees

 There is no registration fee.
 The flat-tax for the accommodation is 45 Euros and is to be paid directly to the housekeepers.
-Catering is self-paid but jointly organized.
+Catering is self-paid and jointly organized.

 ### Participants

 #### Confirmed

  - Robert Altmann (U Augsburg)
  - Jan Heiland (MPI Magdeburg)

-#### Inivted
+#### Invited

  - Benny Unger (Berlin)
  - Marine Froidevaux (Berlin)